 This object contains also all paths to different important directories of the application.
 You can retrieve them with these specific methods:

-$path = jApp::appPath(); // the full path of the application directory $path = jApp::varPath(); // the full path of the var directory of the application $path = jApp::logPath(); // the full path of the log directory of the application (app/var/log) $path = jApp::configPath(); // the full path of the config directory of the application (app/var/config) $path = jApp::wwwPath(); // the full path of the web directory of the application (app/www) $path = jApp::scriptsPath(); // the full path of the scripts directory of the application (app/scripts) $path = jApp::tempPath(); // the full path of the temp directory corresponding to the entry point (temp/app/www/) $modulePath = jApp::getModulePath('myModule'); // the full path to a module
+$path = jApp::appPath(); // the full path of the application directory $path = jApp::varPath(); // the full path of the var directory of the application (var/) $path = jApp::logPath(); // the full path of the log directory of the application (var/log) $path = jApp::appSystemPath();// the full path of the static config directory of the application (app/system) $path = jApp::varConfigPath();// the full path of the variable config directory of the application (var/config) $path = jApp::wwwPath(); // the full path of the web directory of the application (app/www) $path = jApp::scriptsPath(); // the full path of the scripts directory of the application (app/scripts) $path = jApp::tempPath(); // the full path of the temp directory corresponding to the entry point (temp/app/www/) $modulePath = jApp::getModulePath('myModule'); // the full path to a module

 You can give a filename to these methods (except